Adult social care

 In Barnsley, we should all have the best possible chance of enjoying life in good physical and mental health.
 Our adult social care services play such a vital role in ensuring local people experience high-quality care and support when they need it.

 As we look forward, we want to bring together all the great work happening in adult social care in Barnsley.
-This is why we're developing our Better Lives programme, which will see our services working together to deliver excellence in adult social care for years to come.
+This is why we're developing our Better Lives programme.
+This will see our services working together to deliver excellence in adult social care for years to come.

-Better Lives will focus on wellbeing, independence and community resilience, supporting people to live independently in their own home for as long as possible and ensuring those in need of our support have more say over the care they receive.
+Better Lives will focus on wellbeing, independence and community resilience.
+Supporting people to live independently in their own home for as long as possible.
+Also ensuring those in need of our support have more say over the care they receive.

 We’re excited about our Better Lives programme and believe it will positively impact local people’s lives by: